Central Venous Catheters: Managing Patient Access

 Length of Course: 60 minutes

-Upon successful completion of this program, attendees will receive 1.0 contact hours.
+Upon successful completion of this program, attendees will receive 1.0 nursing continuing professional development hours.

 AHEC: This program is approved for 0.1 CEUs (1.0 clock hours) by Upstate AHEC and meets the SC AHEC Best Practice Standards